Engineering Master’s Program

 A: WIT students who are graduates in the humanities, social sciences or the arts who have a keen interest in engineering, but never thought they could transition into the sector as well as students who are excited about a WIT education.

-A: As non-engineering graduates, you will need the two extra semesters to ensure you complete core and higher-level engineering courses to satisfy the requirements for a master’s program.
+A: As non-engineering graduates, you will need the two extra semesters to ensure you complete core and higher-level engineering courses and projects to satisfy the requirements for a master’s program.
 The 24 months apply to students who have not completed traditional STEM undergraduate courses.